oetu/otis/README.md

-# OTiS: An open model for general time series analysis
+# OTIS: Learning High-Quality Time Series Features With Tiny Encoders
-This is the official PyTorch implementation of our work [Towards Generalisable Time Series Understanding Across Domains](https://arxiv.org/abs/2410.07299) (2024).
+This is the official PyTorch implementation of our work [OTIS: Learning High-Quality Time Series Features With Tiny Encoders](https://arxiv.org/abs/2410.07299) (2026).

 ## Environment Setup